Tiny spot on moch, trying to conceive

 There may be a possibility of treating this moch leniently, but that depends on having it evaluated.
 Be sure to mention your concerns about conception when you have it evaluated.

-If you find that you frequently have a successful hefsek taharah, only to discover something tiny invalidating your moch dachuk, you may omit the moch dahuk for the duration of your attempts to conceive.
+If you find that you frequently have a successful hefsek taharah, only to discover something tiny invalidating your moch dachuk, then you may omit the moch dachuk for the duration of your attempts to conceive.

-For the next couple of months, you may find it helpful to use ovulation predictor urine tests (available over the counter in pharmacies) in order to pinpoint your timing of ovulation.
-If you remain concerned about the possibility of ovulating prior to mikveh, please see our article "Halachic Infertility" and please don't hesitate to be in touch with any further questions.
+For the next couple of months, you may also find it helpful to use ovulation predictor urine tests (available over the counter in pharmacies) in order to pinpoint the timing of your ovulation.
+If you remain concerned about the possibility of ovulating prior to mikveh, please see our article on ovulating before immersion and please don’t hesitate to be in touch with any further questions.

 This internet service does not preclude, override or replace the psak of any rabbinical authority.
 It is the responsibility of the questioner to inform us of any previous consultation or ruling.
 As even slight variation in circumstances may have Halachic consequences, views expressed concerning one case may not be applied to other, seemingly similar cases.
 All health and health-related information contained within Nishmat's Women's Health & Halacha Web site is intended to be general in nature and should not be used as a substitute for consulting with your health care professional.
 The advice is intended to offer a basis for individuals to discuss their medical condition with their health care provider but not individual advice.
 Although every effort is made to ensure that the material within Nishmat's Women's Health & Halacha Web site is accurate and timely, it is provided for the convenience of the Web site user but should not be considered official.
 Advice for actual medical practice should be obtained from a licensed health care professional.

 For further questions or comments: